I am indebted to

 elderly dignified woman.
 I heard her love for me, her son, in the same

-way as I love my children.
-Prior to this call I knew she loved me
+Prior to this call I knew she loved me because she said she loved

-listening her love for me so I hadn't really
+me.
+But I wasn't listening her love for me so I hadn't

-really heard it before.
+never really heard it before.

 Everyone wants to contribute to people.
 Whether they're consciously